Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Framework

 \subsubsection{Clifford Data Regression (CDR) and linear ansatz methods}

 The main idea of linear ansatz methods is to assume that we can approximately reverse the effects of noise with an affine map, and thus we construct a linear ansatz of the form

 where $\boldsymbol{a}(\thv) = (a_1(\thv),a_2(\thv))$ is a vector of parameters to be determined.
-In general we expect $\boldsymbol{a}$ to be highly dependent on $\boldsymbol{\theta}$.
-In Ref.~\cite{czarnik2020error}, the authors use data regression to learn the optimal parameters $\vec{a}^*(\thv)$ with training data comprising of pairs of noise-free and corresponding noisy cost function values $\mathcal{T}_{\boldsymbol{\theta}} = \{(C_j, \widetilde{C}_j )\}_j$, where the circuits are predominantly constructed from Clifford gates.
+In general we expect $\boldsymbol{a}$ to be highly dependent on $\thv$.
+In Ref.~\cite{czarnik2020error}, the authors use data regression to learn the optimal parameters $\vec{a}^*(\thv)$ with training data comprising of pairs of noise-free and corresponding noisy cost function values $\mathcal{T}_{\thv} = \{(C_j, \widetilde{C}_j )\}_j$, where the circuits are predominantly constructed from Clifford gates.
 The noise-free cost values can be simulated efficiently on a classical computer whilst the noisy cost values can be evaluated directly on the quantum computer.
 This strategy is known as Clifford Data Regression.

 Other methods have been proposed to learn the optimal parameters $\vec{a}^*(\thv)$.
 In Ref.~\cite{montanaro2021error} the authors further develop the idea of training-based error mitigation by considering alternative training data comprising of fermionic linear optics circuits.
 One can also model the noise as global depolarizing noise.
 Under this assumption, $\vec{a}^*(\thv)$ has an exact solution in terms of a single noise parameter.
-Subsequently, various techniques can be used to estimate the noise parameter \cite{vovrosh2021simple, rosenberg2021experimental, he2020zero, shaw2021classical, google2020observation}.
+Subsequently, various techniques can be used to estimate the noise parameter \cite{vovrosh2021simple, rosenberg2021experimental, he2020zero, shaw2021classical, google2020observation}. {Finally, we note that an alternative learning-based method has been proposed in which Clifford data is used to learn the optimal quasi-probability distribution \cite{strikis2020learning}.
+In this case, our results on probabilistic error cancellation are directly applicable.}